 We’ll be in Colorado for a week and I’m currently trying to cram our entire house into my suitcase.
 I don’t know why I do this when it comes to Avery’s things, yet I’m a minimalist when it comes to my own.
 As a first-time mom, I just want to be prepared should anything happen.

 I know what you’re probably thinking: it’s Colorado.
 It isn’t like we’re traveling to a third world country.
 Heck, we aren’t even leaving this country.
-I’m pretty sure they have stores in Colorado where I could buy most of these items.
+I’m pretty sure they have stores in Colorado where I could buy all of these items.
 In fact, we will likely have to hit up one of those stores anyway.
 Do you know how many diapers a baby goes through in a week?!
 It’s ridiculous.
 How can someone so tiny poop so many times a day?
 But, I digress.

 In all actuality, here is a checklist of what to pack for a baby.
 Items like diapers can be purchased at your destination, but I recommend bringing at least enough for the amount of time you will be in transition to your destination plus three days.
 You never know what could happen.
 Layovers, cancellations, and Lord knows what else can always impact your trip.
 You want to be prepared.
 Some of these items should be carried in your carry-on bag, or arsenal bag as I call it.